vuongducphuong/documentation/content/applications/general/email_communication/faq.rst

 Odoo is not always capable of providing information for the reason it failed.
-The different providers implement a personalized policy of the bounce emails and it is not always possible for Odoo to interpret it correctly.
+The different providers implement a personalized policy of the bounce emails and it is not always possible for Leansoft to interpret it correctly.

 If you have this problem on a recurring basis with the same client or the same domain, please do not hesitate to contact `Odoo Support <https://leansoft.vn/help>`_ for help in finding a reason.